Using the Mako Server

 acmedns.available(subdomain [,cb])

-Check if a subdomain name is already in use by the zone.
-This function may be used by a user interface prior to calling acmedns.auto and may be used for presenting a name conflict warning.
+Check whether a subdomain name is already in use by the zone.
+A user interface can call this function before calling acmedns.auto to present a name conflict warning.

 Parameters: